Actor-Relational Database Systems: A Manifesto: Evaluation

-\minisec{System Prototype} We run our experiments in an actor database system prototype (\reactdb)~\cite{ShahS17:Reactors} with basic implementations of Features~\ref{feat:logical:actors} to~\ref{feat:txns}.
-Actors are allocated to thread pools pinned to cores, and all actor state is stored in index structures under optimistic concurrency control (OCC) in Silo~\cite{Tu:2013:STM:2517349.2522713}.
-Method invocations on actors provide serializability.
-We configured the prototype in two modes, namely: (1)~\textsf{sync}: all the method invocations across actors are executed synchronously and in the same thread to represent sequential execution; and (2)~\textsf{async}: a method invocation on a \textsf{Store\_Section} actor is dispatched to the thread pool representing the actor for execution using a queue.
-We ran our experiments without any durability of transactions.
-We tuned the thread pool sizes to minimize queuing delays and maximize usage of physical cores.
+\begin{sloppypar} \minisec{\reactdb\ Deployment Configuration}~We configured the deployment architecture of \reactdb\ in two modes, namely: (1)~\textsf{sync}: all method invocations across actors are executed synchronously and in the same thread to represent sequential execution; and (2)~\textsf{async}: a method invocation on a \textsf{Store\_Section} actor is dispatched to the transaction executor (thread pool) mapped to the actor for execution.
+Note that our experiments were conducted without any durability of transactions since it is not yet supported by \reactdb.
+We tuned the thread pool sizes of transaction executors to minimize queuing delays and maximize usage of physical cores. \end{sloppypar}

-\minisec{Methodology} We map each \texttt{Cart} actor to the thread pool pinned to each of the eight physical cores in the first socket.
+We map each \texttt{Cart} actor to a disjoint transaction executor pinned to each of the eight physical cores in the first socket within a single database container.
 We allocate worker threads such that each worker thread generating method invocations on a \texttt{Cart} actor is mapped to the hyper-threaded core of the corresponding cart to simulate client affinity.
-For \textsf{async}, all actors except of type \texttt{Store\_Section} that are involved in a cart transaction are local to same core as the cart, and accessed synchronously.
+For \textsf{async}, all actors except of type \texttt{Store\_Section} that are involved in a cart transaction are mapped to the same database container as the cart actors; they are also mapped to all the transaction executors within the database container to ensure synchronous access within the thread accessing the \texttt{Cart} actor.
 Invocations to methods of \texttt{Store\_Section} actors, however, are dispatched for asynchronous execution.
-Each of the \texttt{Store\_Section} actors are mapped to thread pools pinned to each of the eight physical cores on the second socket.
+Each of the \texttt{Store\_Section} actors are mapped to a separate container consisting of a single transaction executor pinned to each of the eight physical cores on the second socket.